 There are multiple public trust objectives for Embarcadero Historic District piers and bulkhead structures, which are described in the column headings of this matrix.
-Within each trust objective category, the matrix describes characteristics that are most desirable for the trust in that category, scaling down to those that are least desirable.
+Within each trust objective category, scaling down to those that are least desirable.
 Depending on mix of uses, level of repair, capital investment and revenue generation, projects provide different combinations of public trust benefits.
 This matrix provides a framework of definitions and standards to improve understanding and predictability in achieving public trust benefit objectives.